jgreenemi/Parris/docs/CONFIGURATION.md

 ### `training-script-filename` ###

-This package comes pre-loaded with a `trainer-script.sh` script to get you started.
-The Lambda function will find this file in the package and feed it into the CloudFormation template for you when invoked.
+A string describing the trainer-script filename that this particular training job will use.
+If your Lambda config is set to use a S3 bucket for storing your training job configurations, your trainer-script will need to live in that bucket as well.
+If you're not using the S3 bucket, the trainer-script in the `src/` directory of this package will be loaded instead.

+ In either case, Lambda will feed the trainer-script into the CloudFormation template for you when launching the CloudFormation stack, and it'll run as the EC2 instance userdata script - basically the first script that is run on the server after it has been spun up.

 * Example: `trainer-script.sh`